eagnanta/variant_interpreter/README.md

 # LLM-Assisted Variant Interpreter

-A bioinformatics pipeline that integrates clinical and cancer genomics databases with a large language model to generate evidence-based clinical interpretations of genomic variants automatically.
+A bioinformatics pipeline that integrates clinical and cancer genomics databases with a Large Language Model to generate evidence-based clinical interpretations of genomic variants automatically.
 Built as an independent MSc research project during the 2nd semester of an MSc in Applied Bioinformatics at the Aristotle University of Thessaloniki (AUTH).